35 FUN and Interesting Facts About Colombia

 Bandeja Paisa

 One of the most popular meals in Colombia is Bandeja Paisa.
-The delicious dish featuring ground beef, fried eggs, sausage and various vegetables is easy to find as it’s served at most restaurants around the country.
+The delicious dish featuring ground beef, fried eggs, sausage, and various vegetables is easy to find as it’s served at most restaurants nationwide.

 At 8,661 feet above sea level, Bogota is one of the highest capital cities in the entire world.

-Colombia’s official name is the Republic of Colombia and it’s named after the historic explorer Christopher Colombus.
+Colombia’s official name is the Republic of Colombia, named after the historic explorer Christopher Colombus.

 Tayrona National Park